nim-lang/Nim/doc/manual.rst

 the exact spelling of an identifier.
 The exception with respect to the first letter allows common code like ``var foo: Foo`` to be parsed unambiguously.

-Note that this rule also appies for keywords, meaning that ``notin`` is the same as ``notIn`` and ``not_in`` (all-lowercase version (``notin``, ``isnot``) is the preferred way of writing keywords).
+Note that this rule also applies to keywords, meaning that ``notin`` is the same as ``notIn`` and ``not_in`` (all-lowercase version (``notin``, ``isnot``) is the preferred way of writing keywords).